Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 The amount of an administrative penalty imposed under section 57 of RESA is a debt owing to BCFSA and may be recovered as such (section 57(5) of RESA).
 Funds collected from administrative penalties may only be expended by BCFSA for an education purpose referred to in section 44(3) of RESA.
 Those purposes include educating licensees about the operation and regulation of the industry and issues related to real estate and real estate services.

-Administrative penalty decisions are published on BCFSA’s website.
-Where the penalty amount is for $1,000 or less, these decisions are anonymized and may be aggregated.
+Administrative penalty decisions are published on BCFSA’s website in accordance with the BCFSA Administrative Process: Publication of Regulatory Actions.
 A licensee’s administrative penalty history may be relevant to future disciplinary steps and sanctions.

 BCFSA expects all licensees (individuals and brokerages) to be aware of their obligations to consumers and to the regulator, and to have appropriate processes in place to ensure compliance with their obligations under the Regulatory Framework.
 Imposing administrative penalties is one way for BCFSA to promote compliance with specific licensee obligations.